rajasoun/aws-toolz/README.md

 # AWS Scanners

-Assembly of Opensource Tools for Auditing and Budget for AWS Accounts
+Assembly of Opensource Tools for Auditing and Budget Reporting for AWS Accounts

 ## Initial Setup